SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 ###  Follow the steps below for successful execution of the application:

-1. SiWx917 configured as Wi-Fi staion, connects to the access point with Internet connection in OPEN/WPA-PSK/WPA2-PSK mode
+1. The SiWx917 configured as Wi-Fi station connects to the access point with Internet connection in OPEN/WPA-PSK/WPA2-PSK mode.
 2. Required certificates are loaded, and SiWx917 tries to connect to the Azure IoT hub device using the credentials configured in the application.
-3. The SiWx917 upon connection, will send 5 telemetry messages to Azure Hub and waits to receive atleast 5 C2D messages.
+3. The SiWx917, upon connection, sends five telemetry messages to Azure Hub and waits to receive atleast five C2D messages.
-4. Refer to Appendix section [Steps to check Telemetry message on Azure cloud](#appendix-2--steps-to-check-telemetry-message-on-azure-cloud) section to check the messages sent by application to cloud in the Azure portal.
+4. Refer to Appendix section [Steps to check Telemetry message on Azure cloud](#appendix-2--steps-to-check-telemetry-message-on-azure-cloud) to check the messages sent by the application to the cloud in the Azure portal.
-5. Refer to Appendix section [Steps to send c2d message from the cloud](#appendix-3--steps-to-send-c2d-message-from-the-cloud) section to how to send C2D messages from Azure Hub
+5. Refer to Appendix section [Steps to send c2d message from the cloud](#appendix-3--steps-to-send-c2d-message-from-the-cloud) for information on how to send C2D messages from the Azure Hub.

 ## **Appendix**